tuimac/openvpn/README.md

 docker volume create openvpn
 docker run -itd -v openvpn:/etc/opnevpn -p 30001:1194/udp -v 30001:1194/tcp --cap-add NET_ADMIN --env-file env.list --network bridge tuimac/openvpn
 ```
+I created the small tool for the manipulation of docker is `run.sh`.
+This script do building images, creating container, deleting container and image and so on.
+So if you want to customize this openvpn and debug, you can use that.

 When you deploy on kubernetes network with Flannel, you create manifest like [this][manifests] execute command below.
 ```